Browse the Guide:

 Chapter of the ASME, 1979-1988, and the financial records of the

 TRI-STATE TOBACCO GROWERS ASSOCIATION.
 STUDY, 1925-1927.
 0.2 cu. ft.
 Association organized in 1921 as a cooperative of tobacco farmers in Virginia, North Carolina, and South Carolina; disbanded in 1925.
 Typescript draft for a study and history of the association, written by S. D. Frissell and B. D. Tillett, including general background history of tobacco and agricultural cooperative efforts, together with research data on tobacco farming statistics.
-Collection formerly titled "Tobacco Growers Cooperative Marketing Association Records."Finding aid available on the Virginia Heritage database.
+Collection formerly titled "Tobacco Growers Cooperative Marketing Association Records."Finding aid available online.
 Ms1957-001.

 TRUMBULL, HENRY CLAY (1830-1903).
 PAPERS, 1863-64.
 0.6 cu. ft.